Tobii/TobiiGamingUnitySDK/docs/manual.md

 ### Import the assets

 Make sure Windows is the selected Target Platform in the build settings.
-Import the Tobii Gaming SDK for Unity unitypackage to your game (the `DemoScenes` folder is optional).
+Import the Tobii Unity SDK for Desktop unitypackage to your game (the `DemoScenes` folder is optional).

 ### Implement eye tracking features